 The Process Of A Reverse Osmosis System

-The RO process begins by pre-treating the water, typically by passing it through a sediment filter to remove larger particles such as sand, sediment, and dirt.
+The RO process begins by pre-treating the water.
+By passing it through a sediment filter, it removes larger particles such as sand, sediment, and dirt.
 The water then flows through a carbon filter, which is used to remove chlorine and other chemical contaminants.
 After pre-treatment, the water passes through the semi-permeable RO membrane, where the dissolved impurities get removed.
 The membrane is made up of a very fine mesh that can only let water molecules pass through while trapping impurities such as ions, minerals, salts, and other dissolved contaminants.

 You Don’t Want To Know What Is In Our Drinking Water

-A pump generates the pressure used forces the water through the membrane.
-Then, it pushes the water across the membrane, separating it into two streams: one that is pure and one that is considered “reject water,” which is high in impurities.
-The pure water then goes through a post-treatment process, which may include passing it through a carbon filter for polishing and also through a UV sterilizer to kill any remaining bacteria or viruses.
-The end result is water that is free from dissolved impurities and is safe for drinking, cooking and other household uses.
+A pump generates the pressure that forces the water through the membrane.
+Then, it pushes the water across the membrane.
+It separates it into two streams: one that is pure and one that is considered “reject water,” which is high in impurities.
+The pure water then goes through a post-treatment process, which may include passing it through a carbon filter for polishing.
+It also passes through a UV sterilizer to kill any remaining bacteria or viruses.
+The end result is water that is free from dissolved impurities.
+Now the water is safe for drinking, cooking and other household uses.
 The dissolved impurities that can be removed by reverse osmosis include heavy metals, salts, fluoride, bacteria, viruses, and even dissolved gases such as radon.
 In contrast, larger impurities, such as sediment, get removed by a sediment filter.

 By removing impurities, a reverse osmosis drinking water system can improve the taste and odor of your water, making it more pleasant to drink and use for cooking and other purposes.
-Reverse osmosis (RO) can improve the taste of drinking water by removing dissolved impurities that can give water an unpleasant taste.
 This can include things like chlorine, which often gets added to municipal water supplies as a disinfectant, and other dissolved contaminants such as minerals, salts, and microorganisms.

 Makes Your Water Easier To Swallow

 Additionally, the RO system may include a carbon filter as part of the pre-treatment stage, which removes the chlorine and other chemical contaminants.
-Carbon filters work by adsorbing chemicals, which means they stick to the surface of the filter, leaving clean, chlorine-free water.
-The result is water that is free from impurities, chlorine, and other chemicals that can affect the taste and smell of drinking water, making it a more pleasant and refreshing experience to drink, cook with and use for household needs.
+Carbon filters work by absorbing chemicals, which means they stick to the surface of the filter, leaving clean, chlorine-free water.
+Again, the result is water that is free from impurities, chlorine, and other chemicals.
+Now water is a more pleasant and refreshing experience to drink, cook with, and use for household needs.